-It’s important for project managers to have a clear overview of current and upcoming work in order to accurately manage resources and workload.
+It’s important for project managers to have a clear overview of current and upcoming work in order to accurately manage resources and workload (collectively referred to as resource management).
 These features can help with the following:

 A helpful feature is workload self-assessment, which means that team members can give feedback on their own workloads.
 This lets the project manager know if a team member is comfortable or uncomfortable with what’s expected from them.
-By having this information, the project manager can make changes before a task goes past deadline without being completed.
+By having this information, the project manager can make changes to resource management and allocation before a task goes past deadline without being completed.

 Monitoring and Reporting